moby/moby/README.md

 notice: Finished catalog run in 329.74 seconds
 ```

-When this has successfully completed, you should be albe to get into your new system with `vagrant ssh` and use `docker`:
+When this has successfully completed, you should be able to get into your new system with `vagrant ssh` and use `docker`:

 ```bash
 $ vagrant ssh